top of page

 Communications

-Theresa Hubbard is an active member of the The Oratorio Society of New York and the adult choir at the Church of Saint Saviour in Brooklyn, NY.
-She serves as COO and Interim CEO at Fractured Atlas, where for over a decade, she has provided support for more than 10,000 artists and arts organizations raising funds for their creative projects.
+Theresa Hubbard is an active member of the The Oratorio Society of New York, the Brooklyn Conservatory Chorale, and the adult choir at the Church of Saint Saviour in Brooklyn, NY.
+She serves as CEO at Fractured Atlas, where for over a decade, she has provided support for more than 15,000 artists and arts organizations raising funds for their creative projects.

 Theresa serves on the steering committee of the National Network of Fiscal Sponsors and is a regular presenter at conferences and workshops around the country.
 In 2016, she earned a Certificate in Arts and Culture Strategy through a partnership between National Arts Strategies and the University of Pennsylvania School of Social Policy and Practice.
 She holds a Bachelor of Music degree in Voice Performance from Syracuse University and previously worked in the education departments for Carnegie Hall and the National Symphony Orchestra.